ITU-BDSA23-GROUP1/Chirp/docs/report.md

 \newpage
 ![Status of our issues on GitHub](images/IssuesStatus.png){width=600px}

-Above is an image of the backlog of our issues after we stoped working on our project.
+Above is an image of the backlog of our issues after we stopped working on our project.
 As seen we do not have any undone issues.
 We either finished the task or it was moved to done due to it not being prioritized.
 Our workflow 'Close_inactive_issues.yml' will stale an issue after 30 days of it being inactive, and then lastly close the issues if it was inactive for additionally 14 days.
 All closed issues are moved to the 'Done' folder.

 \newpage
 ![Screenshot of some of the logbook.](images/LogbookClip.png){width=500px}